HollowMan6/CS-E4160/A4/README.md

 Finally, sign a plaintext file on lab2, send the file with its signature to lab1.
 Verify on lab1 that it really was the lab2 user that signed the message.

 ### 2.1 What are the differences between stacked file system encryption and Block device encryption?
+Stacked file system encryption is a method of encrypting individual files or directories within a file system.
+This technique involves adding a layer of encryption to an existing file system, such as encrypting a home directory on a Linux system.
+Stacked file system encryption can be useful for protecting sensitive data on a shared system or for encrypting data on a per-user basis.

+Block device encryption, on the other hand, involves encrypting an entire storage device, such as a hard drive or USB flash drive, at the block level.
+This technique encrypts all data on the device, including the file system, and requires a decryption key to access the data.
+Block device encryption is often used to protect data on portable devices that could be lost or stolen.

 Stacked filesystem encryption encrypts individual files or directories within a filesystem, while block device encryption encrypts the entire block device.
 In stacked filesystem encryption, the encryption is transparent to the applications that access the files and directories, whereas in block device encryption, the encryption is transparent to the operating system that manages the block device.